clairexen/riscv-fanfic/riscv-long/riscv-long.md

 ------------------------

-Based on the current "V" vector extension proposal (https://riscv.github.io/documents/riscv-v-spec/), something like the following packed 64-bit instruction could implement OP-V instructions with overrides for the most relevant CSRs:
+Based on the current "V" vector extension proposal (https://riscv.github.io/documents/riscv-v-spec/), something like the following extended 64-bit instruction could implement OP-V instructions with overrides for the most relevant CSRs:

     |      6                   5    |              4                |  3                   2        |          1                    |